October 2013June 2014

 P.O.
 Box 701

 Please make your check payable to Adelphi University.

 - Social Work

-This program has been submitted for approval for a total of 100 continuing education/training/contact hours or 10.0 ASHA Credits.
+This program has been submitted for approval for a total of 100 continuing education/training/contact hours.

 Although non-credit bearing, this Continuing Education program is the equivalent of 7 credits.

 Social work CEU’s are given through the New York State Chapter of the NASW.

 CASAC training hours: Program information has been submitted for approval to the New York State Office of Addiction and Substance Abuse Services Education and Training for credits toward recredentialing.

 Education hours/credits: May be received at the discretion of your school.
 We are happy to provide any information you may need to help towards your approval

 Psychology CE credits: Adelphi University is approved by the American Psychological Association to offer continuing education credits for psychologists through the Adelphi University School of Social Work.
 Adelphi University maintains responsibility for the program and its content.
 Attendance to the entire conference is required.
 No partial credit is given.
 To apply for CE credits, contact the Institute for Parenting at 516.237.8513.